jiaaro/jiaaro/_posts/2014-08-28-Mailbox-for-mac.md

 It’s nice.
 Excellent design.

 I was surprised to find that I had a slight, subconscious distrust of dropbox.
 When I found out the app was made by dropbox I briefly reconsidered whether to even try it.
 I’m glad I did.
-I owe Peter Chrysdale for the beta invite (and for coming on my podcast!)
+I owe [Peter Crysdale](https://twitter.com/PCrysdale) for the beta invite (and for [coming on my podcast](http://www.bizvsdev.com/Ep24/)!)

 I’ve been a long-time user of Gmail + Mail.app, which… aren’t the best integrated pair of apps.
 In fact, I’ve tried a *lot* of different email setups.
 Juno, AOL, vanilla POP3 and IMAP with Outlook, Thunderbird, then back to outlook, then terrible web-based email (squirrel I think) provided with web hosting.
 Finally ending up with 2 gmail accounts and iCloud account.